August 19-23, 2021

 A dog caught up with us and, a few minutes later, its owner came charging up in a daypack.

 He had been born and raised in Bishop, where he now worked on “mammal stuff” in the Sierra: mostly mountain lions and bighorn sheep.
 He said that there are hundreds of mountain lions in the Sierra. (“Anywhere there are deer, there are lions.”)
-This was surprising news to me given how few sightings there are; via the internet, I'm aware of a couple.
+This was surprising news to me given how few sightings there are; via the internet, I'm aware of only a couple.

 The terrain turned full moonscape.
 The trail was a sandy slog, but easy to follow until quite near the top, where some benign Choose Your Own Adventure took over.

-This slope is typically covered in snowbound, braided boot paths laid in by previous hikers.
+This slope is typically covered in snow, with braided boot paths laid in by previous hikers.
 But in this epically low snow year, it looked like the best route would be straight up the smaller boulders to the left of the remaining ice field.
 (The Muir Hut-shaped rock just left of center on the ridge is our destination.)

 It turned out there was a good switchbacking trail nearly the whole way up.
 Given that this slope is covered in snow for much of the year (albeit less so in the last decade or two), I wonder when this use trail came into existence.